lolNickFox/website/content/home/about.md

 +++

-I am a PhD candidate at Rutgers University currently working on exploring academic social networks and how identifying information is transmitted between individuals.
+I am a research scientist at the Center for Open Science currently working on the SCORE project.
 I am also a methodologist with the Psychological Science Accelerator.